tkhq/qos/src/qos_json/SPEC.md

 - The schema for each signing object MUST specify object field names, enum representations, binary encodings, numeric encodings, and which fields are optional.
+- Hashing/signing pipelines MUST be schema-first: deserialize inbound JSON to the schema type, then serialize with QOS JSON.
 - Unset optional object fields are omitted by QOS canonicalization when they serialize as `null`.
 Rust schemas SHOULD use `#[serde(default)]` on optional fields that readers must accept when absent.